Iran says in touch with powers on new talks, EU denies it

 "On the chances of whether this catastrophe will happen or not you should ask those who repeatedly talk about this," Foreign Minister Sergei Lavrov told a news conference in Moscow.

-"I have no doubt that it would pour fuel on a fire which is already smouldering, the hidden smouldering fire of Sunni-Shi'ite (Muslim) confrontation, and beyond that (it would cause) a chain reaction.
+"I have no doubt that it would pour fuel on a fire which is already smoldering, the hidden smoldering fire of Sunni-Shi'ite (Muslim) confrontation, and beyond that (it would cause) a chain reaction.
 I don't know where it would stop."

 Earlier in the day, his Defense Minister Ehud Barak said any decision about an Israeli attack on Iran was "very far off."